ionic-team/ionic-site/content/docs/pro/monitoring/index.md

 ```

 Where `APP_ID` is the Ionic Pro App ID Found on the dashboard for your app. `APP_VERSION` is the version of the code
 running for the purposes of tracking code changes.
-For example, this could mirror the version in `package.json` or `config.xml`.
+We strongly recommend that this mirrors the version in `package.json` or `config.xml`.

 ### CDN Install